sulibo/sulibo.github.io/_posts/2020-11-25-digit-recognizer-cnn.markdown

 - Tech
 toc: true
 comments: true
-title: "A short tutorial on Building a Digit Recognizer Using CNN"
+title: "A Short Tutorial on Building a Digit Recognizer Using CNN"
 date: 2020-11-25T23:05:53+01:00
 ---